All About BudgetsDebtAchieving Financial Independence Free From Consumerism

 Consequences Of Not Tracking Your Expenses

-All the small stuff adds up whether it’s a coffee, lunch, health and beauty products, tools, magazines, etc.
+All the small stuff adds up, whether it’s coffee, lunch, health and beauty products, tools, magazines, etc.

-Likewise, if you took a moment to consider purchasing a can of coffee for $25 then you could make Starbucks at home every day for a month.
+Likewise, if you took a moment to consider purchasing a can of coffee for $25, you could make Starbucks at home every day for a month.

-Why would you want to go back to Starbucks every day for that $5 specialty coffee?
+Why would you return to Starbucks daily for that $5 specialty coffee?

-For many people, it boils down to taking the time to buy that can of coffee and making it at home.
+For many people, it boils down to buying that can of coffee and making it at home.

 How silly does that sound?

-Someone would rather spend $35 a week on specialty coffee rather than $25 plus cream, sugar/sweetener, and fancy syrups.
+Someone would rather spend $35 weekly on specialty coffee than $25 plus cream, sugar/sweetener, and fancy syrups.

-Don’t get stuck in Latte Land when you can put all of that money to work investing for decades to come.
+Don’t get stuck in Latte Land when you can put all that money to work investing for decades.

 You Can’t Fight Debt If You’re Angry

-This is the mentality that wanders in society yet cries when they don’t have money set aside for an emergency.
+This mentality wanders in society, yet they cry when they don’t have money set aside for an emergency.

-Also, when someone is trying to guide you it’s never about to ‘look at what I have’ it’s about motivating you.
+Also, when someone tries to guide you, it’s never about ‘look at what I have.’
+It’s about motivating you.

-I’ll admit, I’ve tried with so many people but the negativity is hard to break through sometimes.
+I’ve tried with so many people, but the negativity is hard to break through sometimes.

-Anger seems to get the best of people when they discuss money especially if they don’t want to take responsibility.
+Anger gets the best of people when they discuss money, especially if they don’t want to take responsibility.

-No matter what has happened in your life you choose to sit in the hole or swim to the surface.
+No matter what has happened, you choose to sit in the hole or swim to the surface.

 If you’re waiting for a miracle, it will never come.